 If the enqueued stylesheet has the media attribute set to “all” which is the default value for most stylesheets, then you have the option to apply a custom media query and have the browser download it only if the matches that query (“Make the browser download the file” — “only if this media query is matched:”).

 We’ll use the example of the “astra-menu-animation” handle from the well know Astra theme (file loaded is: /wp-content/themes/astra/assets/css/minified/menu-animation.min.css).
 It’s a very small file in KB, so it won’t really make a difference in terms of page speed score, but it will give you an idea of how this feature works and it will help you apply to larger files if it would be the case whenever you optimize your website or a website for a client.

 You might need the menu’s animation effect when the user hovers the mouse over the links and clicks on various parts of the menu, but you might not want it for the mobile view, especially if you’re dealing with a fairly small menu and you won’t use any of the effects that are added in that CSS file (e.g. no hovering on many mobile devices).
-In this case, you will use Asset CleanUp Pro to instruct the browser to download the file only when the screen size is equal to or smaller than 767px (that’s a standard for many mobile devices, but you can choose any size you want).
+In this case, you will use Asset CleanUp Pro to instruct the browser to download the file only when the screen size is equal to or bigger than 767px (that’s a minimum standard for many laptop devices with landscape view, but you can choose any size you want).
 Here’s how the option is applied in the print screen below:

 Before applying this feature, this is how the tag would look like (the domain name was stripped from the URL for the demo purpose):